 (e) Development of regional impacts (DRIs).
 Prior to any action taken by the planning commission or county commissioner, on all applications, the planning director, or designated representative, shall determine if the proposed subdivision qualifies as a development of regional impact (DRI).
 If so, then the county will request a formal review by the NW Georgia Regional Commission under the state guidelines for development of regional impact.

+(f) Fees.
+Fees will be reviewed and established by the Planning Commission and the Commissioner at least annually.
+Initially fees will be held to minimal levels to help offset the costs of the planning department in the administration of this ordinance and to encourage development activities covered by this ordinance.
+Over time it is expected that separate fee structures will exist for residential subdivisions, multifamily developments and commercial developments.
+Once established or updated, fees will be posted on the commissioner’s website.

 Section 9.
 Definitions.